 - Washington State Department of Health

-The Support and Alignment Networks will provide a system for workforce development utilizing national and regional professional associations and public-private partnerships that are currently working in practice transformation efforts.
-Utilizing existing and emerging tools (e.g., continuing medical education, maintenance of certification, core competency development) these networks will help ensure sustainability of these efforts.
-These will especially support the recruitment of clinician practices serving small, rural and medically underserved communities and play an active role in the alignment of new learning.
-The following organizations are the Support and Alignment Networks:
+Support and Alignment Networks (SANs) provided a system for development of innovative quality improvement programs and workforce skills building through their existing and emerging assets (e.g., continuing medical education, maintenance of certification core competency development) through utilization of professional associations and public-private partnerships.
+In addition, SANs supported the recruitment of clinician practices serving small, rural, and medically underserved communities to play an active role in the alignment of new learning.
+The following 10 organizations were awarded cooperative agreements to serve as SANs:

 - American College of Emergency Physicians